agentzel/agentzel.github.io/_pages/publications.md

 {% endfor %}
 -->

-The Case for Evaluating Causal Models Using Interventional Measures and Empirical Data
+**The Case for Evaluating Causal Models Using Interventional Measures and Empirical Data** Amanda Gentzel, Dan Garant, and David Jensen
+*NeurIPS Causality workshop, 2018*

 Classifier-Adjusted Density Estimation for Anomaly Detection and One-Class Classification